Panipat Municipal Corporation

 Municipal Corporation of Panipat or Panipat Municipal Corporation is responsible for the civic administration of the UA city Panipat in Panipat district, Haryana, India.
-This was a municipal council established in 1867.In 2010 this was converted as Municipal Corporation.
+This was a municipal council established in 1867.
+In 2010 this was converted to Municipal Corporation.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Panipat Municipal Corporation has been formed with functions to improve the infrastructure of town.